bogzbonny/yeehaw/README.md

  - The element trait, and yeehaw's design in general should be as versatile as possible - allowing for the development of highly specific obscure elements and features without having to break the core design.
- - Developing a simple element should require as no information about its surrounding environment.
+ - Developing a simple element should require as little information about its surrounding environment.
 This said, more complex elements should still be able to responsibly interact with its surroundings directly if necessary - elements should __not__ be limited to only interacting with its parent in the